ReemAlsharabi/SignLSTM/README.md

 3. The program will display the detected gesture and its classification.

 ## Notes
-- If you don't want to capture the frames yourself for training and want to use my dataset, please contact me.
+- If you don't want to capture the frames yourself for training.
+You can use the dataset under `MP_Data`.

 ### P.S.
 Special thanks to my brother for recording the GIF :)